nats-io/nats-server/CONTRIBUTING.md

 - No more commits than necessary.
 Sometimes having multiple commits is useful for telling a story or isolating changes from one another, but please squash down any unnecessary commits that may just be for clean-up, comments or small changes.
 - No additional external dependencies that aren't absolutely essential.
 Please do everything you can to avoid pulling in additional libraries/dependencies into `go.mod` as we will be very critical of these.

+### AI Policy

+We are happy to accept AI-assisted contributions, but we are not happy to talk to your AI agent during the process.
+When submitting an issue or a pull request, communicate with us in your own words and [do not meat-proxy](https://nomeatproxy.com).
+If we wanted to talk to an AI, we can do it ourselves!
+If you are submitting code, we expect you to understand how the code works and that it has been appropriately tested, even if an AI has written or reviewed it.

+We also use AI review tools for pull requests, but it is always a human that makes the final decision on whether or not to accept it, so please engage faithfully during the code review process.

 ### Sign-off

 In order to accept a contribution, you will first need to certify that the contribution is your original work and that you license the work to the project under the [Apache-2.0 license](https://github.com/nats-io/nats-server/blob/main/LICENSE).